theemo-tokens/theemo/docs/design-tokens/theming.md

 type CurrentValue = string;

 interface ConstrainedValue {
-  $value: CurrentValue;
+  value: CurrentValue;
-  $scope?: string; // must be the values defined in meta file
+  scope?: string; // must be the values defined in meta file
   [feature: string]: string; // must be the values defined in meta file }